Anton-Latukha/git-bisect-master-pr/README.md

 Run bisect only on commits created directly inside `master` branch.
 That is the commits to master, squash & merge commits, and the "Merge commits" that are meta commits for direct PR merges.

-This allows to reconcile the "Squash & merge" and the "Merge commit" parties with proper solution.
+This allows to reconcile the "Squash & merge" and the "Merge commit" parties by giving them a proper solution.

 What we then have is a proper clever bisect walk.